Global-Health-Labs/DROP/docs/LFA/LFA Analysis.md

 ## Instructions for use

-### Install Jupyter Notebook: If not already installed
+1. **Install Jupyter Notebook** If not already installed
-1. From Terminal: Follow the instructions described here https://www.geeksforgeeks.org/install-jupyter-notebook-in-windows/
+    + From Terminal: Follow the instructions described here https://www.geeksforgeeks.org/install-jupyter-notebook-in-windows/
-2. From Anaconda (recommended)
+    + From Anaconda (recommended)
         + Install Anaconda: Follow the instructions described here https://www.geeksforgeeks.org/how-to-install-anaconda-on-windows/
         + Install Jupyter Notebook in Anaconda: Follow the instructions here https://www.geeksforgeeks.org/install-jupyter-notebook-in-windows/

-### Copy analysis files to the experiment folder
+2. **Copy analysis files to the experiment folder**
-3. Jupyter Notebook: ‘Batch_files_and_run.ipynb’
+    + Jupyter Notebook: ‘Batch_files_and_run.ipynb’
-4. Python file(s): ‘backend.py’, ‘generate_batch_files_and_run.py’, ‘Hamilton_image_analysis.py’
+    + Python file(s): ‘backend.py’, ‘generate_batch_files_and_run.py’, ‘Hamilton_image_analysis.py’

-### Launch Jupyter Notebook
+3. **Launch Jupyter Notebook**
-5. Option 1: Command prompt
+    + Option 1: Command prompt
         + Open your terminal or command prompt.
         + Run the following command to start Jupyter Notebook: jupyter notebook
-6. Option 2: Anaconda
+    + Option 2: Anaconda
         + Open Anaconda
         + Click on the Jupyter notebook icon
-7. Option 3: Programs (works only if Anaconda is installed)
+    + Option 3: Programs (works only if Anaconda is installed)
         + Navigate to Jupyter notebook in programs or by typing in the OS search bar

-### Open the Notebook
+4. **Open the Notebook**
-8. A new tab will open in your default web browser showing the Jupyter Notebook interface.
+    + A new tab will open in your default web browser showing the Jupyter Notebook interface.
-9. Navigate through the file browser to find and click on ‘Batch_files_and_run.ipynb’ file.
+    + Navigate through the file browser to find and click on ‘Batch_files_and_run.ipynb’ file.

-### Run each Kernel
+5. **Run each Kernel**
-10. Run one Kernel at a time by selecting the Kernel and pressing Shift + Enter or by selecting the “Run” button on the toolbar.
+    + Run one Kernel at a time by selecting the Kernel and pressing Shift + Enter or by selecting the “Run” button on the toolbar.
-11. When a Kernel is running, a [*] will appear next to “In” on the left-hand side.
+    + When a Kernel is running, a [*] will appear next to “In” on the left-hand side.
 Once it is complete there will be a number that appears inside the brackets.

 *Note: Make sure to run the Kernels in order.
 The analysis will not complete successfully if they are run out of order.*

-### Review Output
+6. **Review Output**
-12. In the analysis folder, the following file will be generated
+    + In the analysis folder, the following file will be generated
         + all_results.csv
         + A batch file for every folder of images that is analyzed.
 Naming will be “Folder name”.bat
-13. In the image folder, the following files will be generated
+    + In the image folder, the following files will be generated
         + image.csv
         + image_ROI_line.pdf

-### Save and shut down
+7. Save and shut down
-14. Remember to save your work frequently by clicking the save icon or pressing Ctrl + S.
+    + Remember to save your work frequently by clicking the save icon or pressing Ctrl + S.
-15. When you’re done, you can shut down the notebook by closing the browser tab and stopping the Jupyter server in your terminal by pressing Ctrl + C.
+    + When you’re done, you can shut down the notebook by closing the browser tab and stopping the Jupyter server in your terminal by pressing Ctrl + C.

-## Project layout after successful analysis
+### Project layout after successful analysis

     backend.py                          # Backend code that enables image processing and analysis. generate_batch_files_and_run.ipynb  # Jupyter notebook that generates batch files and runs analysis.
     Hamilton_image_analysis.py
-    images.bat                          # Batch file generated for each folder of images to be analyzed. all_results.csv                     # CSV file with the data generated from all images analyzed. images/                             # Folder of images to be analyzed. image.csv                       # CSV file with the data generated from the images in this folder. image_ROI_line.pdf              # PDF with images and curves generated from data in this folder.
+    images.bat                          # Batch file  for each folder of images to be analyzed. all_results.csv                     # CSV file with the data from all images analyzed. images/                             # Folder of images to be analyzed. image.csv                       # CSV file with the data generated from the images in this folder. image_ROI_line.pdf              # PDF with images and curves generated from data in this folder.